LittlePandaPreschool/website/memory-bank/progress.md

-# Progress: Memory Bank Update Complete
+# Progress: Form Submission and Email Formatting Complete

 ## Current Status: Project Documentation Synchronized
 The Memory Bank has been updated to accurately reflect the current state of the codebase.
 The project is in a "final polish" stage, with all known bugs resolved.